Cost of Living in Albania as a Tourist

 What is the cost of living in Albania?

-Everyone is always interested in the cost of living here because as a tourist it’s very affordable.
+Everyone is always interested in the cost of living in Albania because as a tourist it’s very affordable.
 This article is all about how much it costs me to live here.

-Please bear in mind that this is coming from my perspective as a tourist who’s not earning a wage here in Albania.
-As a local, the prices are considered high as the wage is very low.
-Average Albanians will be earning €150-400 per month if they are in a job that’s considered average (like a waiter) so the prices in Albania are considered high.
+But please keep in mind that this is coming from my perspective as a foreigner who is not earning a local wage here in Albania.
+These are considered high for Albania prices as the wage for locals is very low.
+The average salary in Albania is around €150-400 per month if they are in a job that’s considered average (like a waiter), so the prices in Albania are considered high.

 Renting in Albania

 I rent an apartment in Saranda.
 There are many apartments here to rent.
-During the winter time, the city is empty which means you can grab an apartment for very cheap here.
-During the months of July and August, the prices double in the city because Saranda is full.
+During the wintertime, the city is empty which means you can grab an apartment for very cheap here.
+During the months of July and August, the prices in Albania double in the cities because places like Saranda are full.

 My advice to find an affordable apartment anywhere in Albania is to look to live in a local area rather than a tourist area.
-For example, in Saranda (the city where I live currently) one side of the city is considered for tourists and you will be paying 2, 3 and sometimes even 4x the normal price.
+For example, in Saranda (the city where I live currently), one side of the city is considered for tourists and you will be paying 2, 3 and sometimes even 4x the normal cost of living in Albania.
 Not only with apartments but with food etc as well.
 Here’s how you can find an apartment to rent long-term in Saranda.

 Cost of Power in Albania

-Obviously, power differs each month but on average I pay between 2500-4500lek (€19 – 35 per month).
+Obviously, power differs each month but generally, the prices in Albania for power are reasonable.
+On average I pay between 2500-4500lek (€19 – 35 per month).
 There are not regular power cuts in Albania like there are elsewhere in the world.
-In the winter time, if there is a storm there’s a chance of a power cut but it’s not something that is a problem all the time.
+In the wintertime, if there is a storm there’s a chance of a power cut but it’s not something that is a problem all the time.

 Cost of Water in Albania

-You also must pay a monthly charge for water here in Albania, which is usually about 2000 lek (€15 Euro).
-You shouldn’t drink the tap water as there have been reports of high levels of chlorine and heavy metals.
+One of the unexpected costs of living in Albania for many tourists is that you must pay a monthly charge for water here.
+This is usually about 2000 lek (€15 Euro).
+You shouldn’t drink the tap water in Albania as there have been reports of high levels of chlorine and heavy metals.
 I used to drink the tap water until I started to get regular stomach cramps.
 I stopped when I realised that most, if not all, of the locals don’t drink the tap water in Saranda.

 Wi-Fi in Albania

 When I arrived, I signed a Wi-Fi contract for 1 year with the company called Meno.
-I purchased the highest speed internet (unlimited) and each month it costs me 2000 lek (15 euro).
+I purchased the highest speed internet (unlimited) and each month it costs me 2500 lek (17 euro).
 The internet is amazing, it’s better than New Zealand which surprises me every day.
-I have only ever had one problem with the internet in the 5 months I have been here.

 Albania food prices